Simon Gillett (rower)

 Simon Gillett is an Australian former lightweight rower.
-He is a two-time World Champion, was a selector of Australian Olympic and world championship representative crews and is a former Head Coach of Australian rowing.
+He is a two-time world champion, was a selector of Australian Olympic and world championship representative crews and is a former head coach of Australian rowing.

 Club and state rowing

 Gillett's senior rowing started from the Melbourne University Boat Club in 1975.
-He was selected in the Victorian state representative Youth eight to race the Noel Wilkinson trophy at the Australian Rowing Championships in 1975 & 76 and saw victory in both years.
+He was selected in the Victorian state representative Youth eight to race the Noel Wilkinson trophy at the Australian Rowing Championships in 1975 and 1976 and saw victory in both years.

 Gillett was selected in Victorian state representative lightweight fours to race the Penrith Cup at the Australian Rowing Championships for six consecutive years 1977 to 1982.
-Those crews won the interstate championship in 1977, 1978 & 1979.
+Those crews won the interstate championship in 1977, 1978 and 1979.

 Representing Melbourne University Gillett also competed for national titles at each Australian Rowing Championship from six consecutive years 1977 to 1982.
 He rowed to victory in the national champion LM4- in 1977, 1978, 1979; took the national LM8+ title in 1978, 1980, 1981 and won the national LM2- title in 1981.

 National representative rowing

 Gillett was first selected for Australian representative honours in a LM4- for the Amsterdam 1977 which won silver.
 The following year that crew with bowman Colin Smith replaced by Vaughan Bollen raced at the Copenhagen 1978 and took bronze.
 He stroked an Australian lightweight eight at Bled 1979 to sixth place.

 He was selected for further representative honours in a LM4- for the 1980 World Rowing Championships in Hazewinkel – a lightweight only championship being an Olympic year.
 With his Victorian lightweight pair partner Charles Bartlett he'd vied for top national honours throughout 1980 against the New South Wales lightweight pair of Graham Gardiner and Clyde Hefer.
 New Australian National Coaching Director Reinhold Batschi had just introduced a small boat racing selection methodology and the choice of the two competitively matched pairs to comprise the Australian IV was clear.
-The crew took the gold medal and won Australia's second lightweight World Championship title.
+The crew took the gold medal and won Australia's second lightweight world championship title.
 The following year the same crew raced at the 1981 World Rowing Championships in Munich and successfully defended their title.